msteffensen19/InstallNimbusAliasesEverywhere/README.md

 # InstallNimbusAliasesEverywhere
 NOTE - This can only be installed after Docker is installed.

-NOTE - This functionlity is called with the InstallDockerOnNimbusClient script.
+NOTE - This functionality is called with the InstallDockerOnNimbusClient script.

 Install common Nimbus Aliases (dps, dpsa, di, de) on Linux and/or Windows machines.
 These commands will work on Windows in both CMD and Powershell.